matter-labs/zksync/docs/wallet-signer.md

 async waitVerify();
 ```

-# class DepositTransactionHandle
+# class ETHOperationHandle

-Sync deposit transaction handle, used for tracking progress of the recently created deposit transactions.
+Sync priority operation handle, used for tracking progress of the recently created priority operations.
-Deposit transaction is initiated by ethereum transaction.
+Priority operation is initiated by ethereum transaction.

 Most of the time user in interested in the `waitCommit` or `waitVerify` methods.